jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 changes, it constantly requires risk and vulnerability analysis, directly impacting OEM and the supply chain cybersecurity frameworks and processes.
 The internal impact: the dynamic SBOM
-The convergence of technologies known collectively as ACESAutonomous Driving, Connectivity, Electrification, and Shared Mobilityhas forced stakeholders to move from the traditional hardware\-defined architecture to a software\-oriented architecture.
+The convergence of technologies known collectively as ACES—Autonomous Driving, Connectivity, Electrification, and Shared Mobility—has forced stakeholders to move from the traditional hardware\-defined architecture to a software\-oriented architecture.
 The Automotive and Smart Mobility ecosystem acknowledges that connected